 - The Dawnbreaker – A Batman who was given a Green Lantern Ring but instead of using it for good, uses it to avenge the death of his parents

 - The Merciless – A Batman inspired by Wonder Woman and her death

 - The Drowned – A female mixture of Batman and Aquaman who is at War with Atlantis after the Water Kingdom sunk Gotham

 - The Devastator – Batman gives himself the Doomsday virus so that he may replicate what Doomsday did all those years ago

 As he learns of the others he begins to recruit them to his side.
 Eventually, he gains the help of the six above and dubs them Dark Knight’s.
-With them by his side, The Batman Who Laughs begins planning his hostile takeover of Earth Prime.
+With

 And that’s it.
 5 Things Everyone Gets Wrong About The Batman Who Laughs.
 What do you think?
 Do you know of other things Everyone gets wrong about The Batman Who Laughs?
 Let me know below.